Gone-vamshi233/RAG-based-assistant/PUBLICATION.md

 Large Language Models (LLMs) are powerful but often prone to hallucinations, generating incorrect or unverifiable answers.
 This project addresses that challenge by implementing a RAG architecture, grounding responses in actual documents.
 The goal is to showcase how retrieval mechanisms can be integrated with LLMs to build fact-based, trustworthy assistants.

 ⚙️ **System Overview**
-Workflow

-Document Loading: Text documents (.txt) are ingested from a designated folder.

-Chunking: Documents are split into smaller chunks to fit within token limits and improve retrieval granularity.
+The workflow of the RAG Assistant begins with document loading, where text files (.txt) are ingested from a designated folder.
+Once the documents are available, they undergo chunking, a process of splitting them into smaller segments.
+This step is crucial because it ensures that the content fits within token limits while also improving retrieval granularity.

-Embedding Generation: Each chunk is converted into a semantic vector using OpenAI Embeddings.

-Vector Database Storage: Embeddings are stored in Chroma, enabling efficient similarity search.
+Next, each chunk is converted into a semantic vector using OpenAI Embeddings.
+These embeddings capture the meaning of the text rather than just the raw words.
+Once generated, the embeddings are stored in Chroma, a vector database designed for fast and efficient similarity searches.

-Retrieval: On receiving a query, the system retrieves the most relevant chunks.

-Response Generation: Retrieved context is passed to an LLM (e.g., GPT-3.5) via LangChain, which generates an accurate and natural-sounding answer.
+When a user submits a query, the system performs retrieval, pulling the most relevant chunks based on semantic similarity.
+These retrieved chunks are then passed as context to a large language model (LLM) such as GPT-3.5 via LangChain.
+Finally, the LLM generates a response that is both accurate and natural-sounding, grounded in the retrieved documents rather than hallucinated knowledge.

 **Tools & Frameworks**

-LangChain: Workflow orchestration

-OpenAI Embeddings: Semantic vectorization

-Chroma: Vector database for retrieval

-Streamlit: Interactive user interface

-**Installation Instructions**:
-Add a new section after System Overview or Tools & Frameworks.
-**Example:**
+This project integrates several modern AI frameworks and libraries to deliver the RAG pipeline.
+LangChain acts as the workflow orchestrator, connecting the components seamlessly.
+OpenAI Embeddings provide high-quality semantic vectorization of document chunks, while Chroma serves as the vector database, storing embeddings and enabling similarity-based retrieval.
+For the user interface, Streamlit is used to build an interactive and accessible front end that allows users to query the assistant in real time.

 💻 **Installation Instructions**

 1. Clone the repository: